pyocd/pyOCD/docs/user_scripts.md

     **Result** - Ignored.

 - `will_start_debug_core(core)`<br/>
-    Hook to review and modify init call sequence prior to execution.
+    Hook to enable debug for the given core.

     *core* - A `CortexM` object about to be initialized.<br/>
     **Result** - *True* Do not perform the normal procedure to start core debug.